 A native of Cincinnati, Ohio, Mark holds a B.A. in Government and Politics from the University of Maryland, and an Ed.M. in International Education Policy from the Harvard Graduate School of Education.

-Mark’s hope: That federal and state policymakers and institutional leaders are bold and unapologetic in centering, addressing, and designing policies around the experiences of students and families who have been too often marginalized.
+Mark’s hope: That federal and state policymakers and institutional leaders are bold and unapologetic in centering, addressing, and designing policies around the experiences of the students and families who have been too often marginalized.